KevinMusgrave/pytorch-metric-learning/README.md

 - ```use_trunk_output```: If True, the output of the embedder model will be ignored.
 - ```batch_size```
 - ```dataloader_num_workers```
+- ```pca```: The number of dimensions that your embeddings will be reduced to, using PCA.
+The default is None, meaning PCA will not be applied.
 - ```metric_for_best_epoch```: The performance metric that will be used to determine which model is best.
 Requires record_keeper.
 - ```record_keeper```: See the [record_keeper](https://github.com/KevinMusgrave/record_keeper) package.